theCrius/utilities/scripts/uberping/readme.md

 ## Overview

-UberPing is a PowerShell-based network monitoring tool that performs continuous ping operations with advanced analytics, logging, and anomaly detection.
-It's designed to help network administrators and IT professionals monitor network connectivity, identify performance issues, and analyze network stability over time.
+UberPing is a cross-platform network monitoring tool available in both PowerShell and Bash versions.
+It performs continuous ping operations with advanced analytics, logging, and anomaly detection.
+Designed for network administrators and IT professionals to monitor network connectivity, identify performance issues, and analyze network stability over time.

+## Available Versions

+- **PowerShell Version** (`pwsh/uberping.ps1`) - For Windows systems
+- **Bash Version** (`bash/uberping.sh`) - For Linux, macOS, and Unix-like systems (including WSL)

 ## What It Does